Listerine: Benefits

-In combination all have an antiseptic effect and there is some thought that methyl salicylate may have an anti inflammatory effect as well.
+In combination, all have an antiseptic effect, and there is some thought that methyl salicylate may have an anti-inflammatory effect as well.
 Ethanol, which is toxic to bacteria at concentrations of 40%, is present in concentrations of 21.6% in the flavored product and 26.9% in the original gold Listerine Antiseptic.
 At this concentration, the ethanol serves to dissolve the active ingredients.

 Research indicates that Listerine can reduce dental plaque by 22.2% and gingivitis by 28.2% at 6 months.
 Dental plaque by 20.8% and gingivitis by 27.7% at 6 months, when compared with vehicle in test.
-Vehicle was 26.9% hydroalcoholic containing all ingredients in Listerine Antiseptic except its essential oils.
+The vehicle was 26.9% hydroalcoholic containing all ingredients in Listerine Antiseptic except its essential oils.

 Listerine also sell a formulation called Listerine Advanced Defence Gum Treatment containing a common food preservative, ethyl lauroyl arginate (LAE) at 0.147%.

 Safety

-Alcohol misuse
+Alcohol

-The addition of essential oils means the ethanol is considered to be undrinkable, known as denatured alcohol, and it is therefore not regulated as an alcoholic beverage in the United States.
-(Specially Denatured Alcohol Formula 38-B, specified in Title 27, Code of Federal Regulations, Part 21, Subpart D) However, consumption of mouthwash to obtain intoxication does occur, especially among alcoholics and underage drinkers.
+The addition of essential oils means the ethanol is considered to be undrinkable, known as denatured alcohol, and it is therefore not regulated as an alcoholic beverage in the United States (Specially Denatured Alcohol Formula 38-B, specified in Title 27, Code of Federal Regulations, Part 21, Subpart D).
+However, consumption of mouthwash to obtain intoxication does occur, especially among alcoholics and underage drinkers.

-Cancer risk

-There has been concern that the use of alcohol-containing mouthwash such as Listerine may increase the risk of developing oral cancer.
-As of 2010, seven meta-analyses have found no connection between alcohol-containing mouthwashes and oral cancer, and three have found increased risk.
-In January 2009, Andrew Penman, chief executive of The Cancer Council New South Wales, called for further research on the matter.
-In a March 2009 brief, the American Dental Association said "the available evidence does not support a connection between oral cancer and alcohol-containing mouthrinse".